-Houseplants reduce indoor air pollution Today’s Video of the Day comes from the American Chemical Society and features a look at how everyday houseplants can help you cut down on indoor air pollution.
+Houseplants reduce indoor air pollution Today’s Video of the Day from the American Chemical Society describes how everyday houseplants can reduce indoor air pollution.

 Video Credit: American Chemical Society